rburton04/bolt1128/test.md

-1. from terminal login using the following Username and Password UN admin PW admin ( note: use the openshift client commands for 1 and 2.)
+1. from terminal login using the following Username and Password UN bolt2 PW bolt2 ( note: use the openshift client commands for 1 and 2.)

 2. Run the command to show all running PODS